The Divergent

 - Award category you're nominating them for

-- Your name and connection to the nominee (optional but helpful)
+- Your connection to the nominee (optional)

-Who can be nominated?
+Start a nomination emailWho can be nominated?

 - Educators at any level — K-12, university, community